datasektionen/nyckeln-under-dorrmattan/README.md

 same way that sso does.
 You define your configuration and users in a yaml file, and then configure your favorite oidc client to use `http://localhost:{sso-port}/.well-known/openid-configuration`, and it should just work.
 When logging in, you will need to enter the username/kth-id of someone defined in your yaml config.
-Similarly to sso, also supports `pls_*` scopes.
+Similarly to sso, also supports `pls_*`, `permissions`, and `picture` scopes.

-- `GET /api/users`, takes a list of users kthid (using repeated u query parameters) and a format query paramater and returns user information based on the format
+- `GET /api/users`, takes a list of users kthid (using repeated u query parameters) and a format query parameter and returns user information based on the format.
+It also optionaly provides the users profile picture when supplied with the picture query parameter.
+- `GET /api/search`, takes a query, offset, limit, and year parameters.
+It can also optionaly supply the users profile picture.
 </details>

 ## Configuration